sharpu/pihole-migration/README.md

 $SERVER["socket"] == ":8443" {
 >>

-# Change under All settings / Websserver and API /webserver.domain value
+# Change online in pi-hole
-from pi.hole to ip-addr
+Go to All settings / Websserver and API settings / webserver.domain change Value (from) pi.hole (to) ip-addr